Kuala Simpang

 Kuala Simpang is a small town located in Pahang, Malaysia.
 The percentage of the racial population is 78% are Chinese, 12% are Malay, 7% are Indian and 3% are other races.
 The population of the town is around 1,439.
 The mayor of the town is Gan Yee Chee.
-Recently, a Giant Hypermarkett and shopping centre was opened by Gan Yee Chee.
+Recently, a Giant Hypermarket and shopping centre was opened by Gan Yee Chee.

+In 2021, Rohingya refugees fleeing persecution from Myanmar found shelter on Ulim Beach in the city.